Last Updated on 25/08/2025

 Once you’ve built brand authority, start sharing gated content–downloadable guides or webinar recordings–to gather leads directly on social channels.

 If all of this seems too complex, create a content calendar.
-Juggling multiple social media channels is not easy.
+Juggling multiple social media channels can be challenging.
 However, a content calendar will streamline the content creation process and ensure consistent frequency across platforms.
+If you’re strapped for time or lack in-house expertise, working with a social media manager for hire can help you maintain content consistency and focus on strategic growth.

 With that clear, here’s a great starting point:

-- 2-3 weekly LinkedIn Post with a mix of thought leadership, promotional content, and industry news
+- 2-3 weekly LinkedIn posts with a mix of thought leadership, promotional content, and industry news

 - One Monthly Facebook and LinkedIn Live (webinars, behind-the-scenes, and Q&A sessions)